cogsandsquigs/website/src/content/blog/slaving-away-so-you-dont-have-to.md

 date: "2022-08-05"
 description: Yak-shaving my way to cogsandsquigs/twiboot
 tags:
   - atmega
   - bootloader
   - dev
   - particle-iot
   - twiboot
 title: Slaving away so you don’t have to
+draft: false
 ---

 Sooo… where was I?